aleksa-stojsic/next-counter-and-pomo/README.md

 ## About

-Started as a learning project for React Hooks (useState and useEffect) with a simple Counter app ⚛️.
-After implementing auto counting functionality, it evolved into a full-fledged Pomodoro timer 🍅 with Dark Mode support 🌙.
+Started as a learning project for React Hooks (useState and useEffect) with a simple Counter app.
+After implementing auto counting functionality, it evolved into a full-fledged Pomodoro timer with Dark Mode support.

 ## Features